tanbro/sqlalchemy-dlock/README.md

   1. start up mysql and postgresql

-     There is a docker [compose][] file `db.docker-compose.yml` in the project dir, which can be used to run mysql and postgresql development environment conveniently:
+     There is a docker [compose][] file `db.docker-compose.yml` in the project dir, which can be used to run mysql and postgresql develop environment conveniently:

      ```bash
      docker compose -f db.docker-compose.yml up